codegeny/jakartron/README.md

 TODO

-This module depends on Bitronix JTA Transaction Manager.
+This module depends on Narayana JTA Transaction Manager.

 ### JPA